ethicalhackingplayground/Zin/README.md

 ### Features

 - Injects Payloads into all parameters
-- Can grep for patters in the response
+- Can grep for patterns in the response
 - Really fast
 - Easy to setup